Reserve Officers Association: Service Members Law Center

 ROA's Service Members Law Center specializes in educating employers and part-time warriors about the Uniformed Servicemembers Employment and Reemployment Rights Act (USERRA), the Servicemembers Civil Relief Act (SCRA), and military voting rights.
 The Service Members Law Center coordinates the activities of lawyers and legal service providers who seek to help Service members in these areas of the law nationwide, and files amicus curiae (friend of the court) briefs on behalf of ROA in USERRA and SCRA cases that have national significance.

 Structure

 ROA is organized into 55 departments, one in each of the 50 states, plus departments in Latin America, the District of Columbia, Europe, the Far East, and Puerto Rico.
 Each department is further divided into regional chapters.
 There are more than 300 chapters worldwide.

 ROA is led by elected national officers, and ROA's business activities are conducted by a national staff in Washington, DC.

+Awards

+Each year the ROA hands out two awards, one for a Junior Reserve Officer Training Corps (JROTC) and one for a Warrant Officer.